 Stories of things that hurt.

-I have a winking affection for belongings that were a pain in the ass to acquire, de-package, assemble or were in some way unyielding.
+I have a winking affection for belongings that were a pain in the ass to acquire, de-package, assemble or were otherwise unyielding.
 It just seems fitting that a monstrously stubborn item fighting to make its presence known should end up with me.

-There was this rug — huge, brilliant red — hanging in a store.
-I decided to pull it down for a horizontal view.
-Relentless yanking released the heavy rug — right on my head.
-A hard corner of it landed brutally on my eyeball.
-I saw the same lightning flash as when you’re struck in the face with a ball, except this kept going like a strobe.
+There was this huge, brilliant red rug hanging in a store.
+I decided to pull it down to get a horizontal view of it.
+Relentless yanking released the heavy carpet — right on my head.
+A brutal, hard corner of it landed on my eyeball.
+I saw flashes like when you’re struck in the face with a ball, except this kept going like a strobe.

 Throughout the day, even as I wiped away my nonstop tearing, I’d chuckle to myself, “A rug fell in my eye!”

 Some months later, at a routine eye exam in an eyeglass shop, I was told to go to an ophthalmologist because my eye pressure test read too high.
-That’s the test where they force an awful puff of air into your eye with an apparatus while the onus is on you not to blink.
+That’s the test where an apparatus forces an awful puff of air into your eye while the onus is on you not to blink.
 It sucks.
 A high reading can mean glaucoma.
 That really sucks.

 After freaking out that I was going blind and realizing how nothing would matter if I lost my sight — career options, a great view, renewing my driver’s license or even choosing a sofa color — I looked online for causes of glaucoma.
-Since I didn’t fit any of the specified demographics, the only category left was “severe trauma to the eyes.”
+Since I didn’t fall under the specified demographics, the only category left was “severe trauma to the eyes.”
 Like a giant rug colliding with your cornea.